andrew-malokhatko/concurrency/README.md

 where C is used to understand the base concept and C++ serves as an improved version of a C program.

+# Progress
+I have now solved the next set of problems (all in C):
+- data race
+- five dining philosophers
+- consumer-producer
+- future promise

 # Usage
 CMake....